Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: Introduction

 The paper is organized as follows.
 In \cref{sec:model} we introduce the particle content of the model and discuss the mechanism for the generation of neutrino masses.
 In \cref{sec:DM} we discuss the production of light fermionic DM and derive respective limits from cosmology.
 In \cref{sec:pp-collider}, for such a scenario with light DM and hierarchical spectrum in $\mathbf{Z}_2$-odd sector, we present the calculated projections for High Luminosity LHC (HL-LHC) search with two tau leptons or electrons/muons and missing transverse energy in the final state.
 Cosmological bounds put the parameter space testable at HL-LHC in tension, which motivates us to go beyond and consider future colliders.
 In \cref{sec:future} we therefore present the discovery potential at FCC-hh \cite{Mangano:2017tke} and CLIC \cite{deBlas:2018mhx} by considering di-lepton +$\cancel{E}_T$ channel.
-In \cref{sec:xrays} we focus on a complementary scenario where DM is a WIMP with mass of $\mathcal{O}(100)$ GeV, and we show that even in the case of a very degenerate spectrum of new fermions and scalars, astrophysical probes such as X-ray searches could lead to potential discoveries.
 We conclude in \cref{sec:conclusion}.